Xiaoyu-Tong/NWB-FiberPhotometry/README.md

 Multi-FP:
 video with light intensity of channels

-This extension adds  to the Device core NWB neurodata_type called Miniscope which contains fields for the data in settings_and_notes.dat.
+This extension adds a core NWB neurodata_type called Miniscope which contains fields for the data in settings_and_notes.dat.
 The following code demonstrates how to use this extension to properly convert fiberphotometry experimental data into formatted NWB files, which have a standardized interface thus facilitating the data sharing in research community.

 **Installation**